manjupaul/manjupaul.github.io/source/_posts/SQL-Structured-Query-Language.md

 3 rows in set (0.00 sec)

 ```
 A right outer join will list all the entries form right side table of an equi join even if there is no match found.
-For example, in the list below I am displaying all the records from departments and if available the emplyoees who work there.
+For example, in the list below I am displaying all the records from departments and if available the employees who work there.

 ```sql
 mysql> select e.first_name, e.last_name, d.department_name